Mawi137/ngx-image-cropper/README.md

 That event is then passed to the image cropper through `imageChangedEvent` which will load the image into the cropper.
 Everytime you release the mouse, the `imageCropped` event will be triggered with the cropped image as a Base64 string in its payload.

+## Alternatives

-## If you find ngx-image-cropper doesn't cover your needs we recommend taking a look at Pintura
+### If you find ngx-image-cropper doesn't cover your needs we recommend taking a look at Pintura

 Pintura features cropping, rotating, flipping, filtering, annotating, and lots of additional functionality to cover all your image and video editing needs on both mobile and desktop devices.